egumasa/engagement-annotation-project/docs/5_supplementary_tags/index.md

 | Citation/External source | Mentions to external source(s) in the text.         | `(Martin & White, 2005)`, `Ortega (2009)`, `The annual report by X` |
 | Endophoric markers       | Refer to information in other parts of its own text | `noted above`, `see Fig 1`, `in section 2`                          |

+{: .tips}
+> Citation/External source tag subsumes CITATION in the version 1 guideline.
+It additionally include explicit reference to external materials (e.g., written or oral report, news, discussion, etc.).
+> Citation is moved to supplementary category because it can co-occur with `MONOGLOSS`.

 ### Text organizing devices

 | Tag                     | Description                                                         | Examples                                                                                                          |